openmediavault/openmediavault-docs/administration/general/powermanagement.rst

 Monitoring
 ^^^^^^^^^^

-Configures cpufrequtils and sets the default options for the governor to be **conservative** by default only in x86 architectures if enabled.
+Configures cpufrequtils and sets the default options for the governor to be **conservative** by default in x86 architectures if enabled.
 If architecture is different then governor is set as **ondemand**.

 :file:`/etc/default/crupfrequtils`